idget/SystematicVersioning/JSON versioning.md

     **Before the Nuget package can be updated to support a new schema, the new schema must be published to Azure.**

     Changes to the models will be completed
     The schema version supported needs to be updated.
-(Do not include pre-release versioning. the nuget package will determine which will be used based on the environment it is running in)
+(Do not include pre-release versioning.
+The Nuget package will determine which will be used based on the environment it is running in)
-## Use Cases

-### Two devs working on the same schema

-### Nuget package update

-## Coordinating a version change